JEETDAGAR/DevSecOps-Kubernetes-Three-Tier-Project/README.md

 ## **Connect**

-If you have any questions or want to discuss Docker, Node.js, or anything else, feel free to reach out!
+If you have any questions or want to discuss Docker, Kubernetes, or anything else, feel free to reach out!

 **LinkedIn**: https://www.linkedin.com/in/jeet-dagar-0463621b7/